DE JURE AND DE FACTO SALVATION (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Paul addressed the “churches of Galatia” concerning the Kingdom law of sowing and reaping:

-Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
+Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 (Galatians 6:7)

 The context of Galatians 6:7 reveals clearly that Paul is testifying to the members of the Christian churches, warning them that they will reap what they have sown in this world.